arcan1s/ahriman/docs/architecture.rst

 * If supplied argument is directory and there is ``PKGBUILD`` file there it will be treated as local package.
 In this case it will queue this package to build and copy source files (``PKGBUILD`` and ``.SRCINFO``) to caches.
 * If supplied argument is not file then application tries to lookup for the specified name in AUR and clones it into the directory with manual updates.
 This scenario can also handle package dependencies which are missing in repositories.

 This logic can be overwritten by specifying the ``source`` parameter, which is partially useful if you would like to add package from AUR, but there is local directory cloned from AUR.
+Also official repositories calls are hidden behind explicit source definition.

 Rebuild packages
 ^^^^^^^^^^^^^^^^